-HoldCo/Bank issue on an annual basis the Annual Report 2020 - Business & Sustainability, which provides stakeholders with a holistic view to its ESG performance and complies with the Sustainability Reporting Guidelines of the Global Reporting Initiative (GRI).
-Through the Report, Euroban/HoldCo provide full disclosure on sustainability impacts such as environmental performance, energy and emissions, social impact and corporate governance, while addressing all material stakeholder interests across the ESG spectrum.
-The Annual Report 2020 - Business & Sustainability is accessible to all interested parties through the corporate website.
-The sustainability-related disclosures in the report are assured by a competent assurance provider in accordance with the AA1000 Assurance Standard and related Principles for inclusivity, materiality, responsiveness and impact, as per the independent auditor's Limited Assurance Report which is disclosed as part of the Annual Report 2020 - Business & Sustainability.
+HoldCo/Bank issue on an annual basis the Annual Report - Business & Sustainability, which provides stakeholders with a holistic view to its ESG performance and complies with the Sustainability Reporting Guidelines of the Global Reporting Initiative (GRI).
+Through the Report, Euroban/HoldCo provide full disclosure on sustainability impacts such as environmental performance, energy and emissions, social impact and corporate governance, information regarding the Bank's initiatives, while addressing all material stakeholder interests across the ESG spectrum.
+The Annual Report - Business & Sustainability is accessible to all interested parties through the corporate website.
+The sustainability-related disclosures in the report are assured by a competent assurance provider in accordance with the AA1000 Assurance Standard (version 3) and related Principles for inclusivity, materiality, responsiveness and impact, as per the independent auditor's Limited Assurance Report which is disclosed as part of the Annual Report - Business & Sustainability.
+In addition, the Holdco/Bank reports disclosures as required by the EU Taxonomy (Regulation (EU) 2020/852 of the European Parliament and of the Council).
+Specifically, upon reviewing its business activities, to align taxonomy reporting with its core activities, provides the key performance indicators (KPIs) and other disclosure requirements related to its dominant financial undertakings as laid down in Article 10 of the Art.
+8 Delegated Act.
+Furthermore, in the context of Pillar III disclosures on ESG risks, Holdco/Bank will disclose ESG risk information with reference date 31/12/2022.